krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

     rank = comm.Get_rank()

 .. note::
-   These lines have no affect on serial execution and its fine to leave them in if you intend to only use serial execution.
+   These lines have no effect on serial execution and its fine to leave them in if you intend to only use serial execution.

 Parallel exeuction takes place by typing::